The continuum random tree is the scaling limit of unlabelled unrooted trees: Discrete trees

 A {\em (labelled) graph} $G$ consists of a non-empty set $V(G)$ of {\em vertices} (or {\em labels}) and a set $E(G)$ of {\em edges} that are two-element subsets of $V(G)$.
 The cardinality $|V(G)|$ of the vertex set is termed the {\em size} of $G$.
+Instead of $v \in V(G)$ we will often just write $v \in G$.
 Two vertices $v, w \in V(G)$ are said to be {\em adjacent} if $\{v,w\} \in E(G)$.
 An edge $e \in E(G)$ is adjacent to $v$ if $v \in e$.
 The cardinality of the set of all edges adjacent to a vertex $v$ is termed its {\em degree} and denoted by $d_G(v)$.
-A \emph{path} $P$ is a graph such that

-with the $v_i$ being distinct.
-The number of edges of a path is its {\em length}.
-We say $P$ {\em connects} or {\em joins} its endvertices $v_0$ and $v_\ell$ and we often write $P=v_0v_1 \ldots v_\ell$.
-If $P$ has length at least two we call the graph $C_\ell = P + v_0 v_\ell$ obtained by adding the edge $v_0v_\ell$ a \emph{cycle}.
 We say the graph $G$ is \emph{connected} if any two vertices $u, v \in V(G)$ are connected by a path in $G$.
 The length of a shortest path connecting the vertices $u$ and $v$ is called the {\em graph distance} of $u$ and $v$ and it is denoted by $d_G(u,v)$.
 Clearly $d_G$ is a metric on the vertex set $V(G)$.
 A graph~$G$ together with a distinguished vertex $v \in V(G)$ is called a {\em rooted} graph with root-vertex $v$.
 The {\em height} $\he(w)$ of a vertex $w \in V(G)$ is its distance from the root.
 The \emph{height} $\He(G)$ of the entire graph is the supremum of the heights of the vertices in $G$.
 Two graphs $G_1$ and $G_2$ are termed {\em isomorphic}, if there is a bijection $\varphi: V(G_1) \to V(G_2)$ such that any two vertices $x,y \in V(G_1)$ are adjacent in $G_1$ if and only if $\phi(x)$ and $\phi(y)$ are adjacent in $G_2$.
 Any such bijection is termed an {\em isomorphism} between $G_1$ and $G_2$.
 Rooted graphs $G_1^\bullet = (G_1, o_1)$ and $G_2^\bullet=(G_2, o_2)$ are termed isomorphic, if there is a graph isomorphism $\phi$ from $G_1$ to $G_2$ that satisfies $\phi(o_1) = o_2$.
 An isomorphism class of (rooted) graphs is also called an {\em unlabelled (rooted) graph}.
 We will often not distinguish between such a class or any fixed representative of that class.